kimzed/sdgai_assignment/README.md

 ## Acknowledgements

 I'd like to thank the SDG AI Lab for providing this challenging and enriching assignment.
-It offered an opportunity to showcase GIS and deep learning capabilities in a practical manner.
+It offered an opportunity to showcase my GIS and deep learning capabilities in a practical manner.

 ## Contact Information